run-ai/docs/docs/Researcher/workloads/managing-workloads.md

 !!!
 Note
     Once a workload is deleted you can view it in the Deleted tab in the workloads view.
-    This tab is displayed only if enabled by your Administrator, under General Settings → Workloads → Deleted workloads
+    This tab is displayed only if enabled by your Administrator, under General settings → Workloads → Deleted workloads

 4. Select the workload you want to copy and edit
 5. Click __COPY & EDIT__